markpwns1/hina/README.md

 ### Features:
 - Feature parity and interopability with Lua, with less verbose syntax
-- The `require` function will no longer fail depending on where your working directory is
+- The `require` function will no longer fail depending on where your working directory is, and now searches for files relative to the file it is called in.
 - Advanced scope system with named scopes and the ability to return or break from multiple enclosing scopes
-- The `continue` keyword like in C#, Java, C, etc...
+- The `continue` keyword like in C-like languages
+- Try-catch blocks like in C-like languages
 - The operators `not`, `and`, and `or` can now be overridden with the functions `__not`, `__and`, and `__or` in a table.

 ### In-Depth